jessiewuwu/ph2-pA-week-1-passion-project/README.md

 7. When I had my original code, it would allow me to see the options page, which you can only see if you're logged in.
 But then when I clicked to go rate a dog, it'd think I am no longer logged in and asked me to log in.
 My logout feature might not be working.

+8. I would like to figure out a way to store images in a database and have it show up based on an photo id or dog id.
+Right now pictures are inside the public/imgs folder and saved by the dog's id number.
+I have to manually name the photo based on the dog's id.
+It works for the /browse page, with the iteration, it shows the dog's picture.
+However if you go to the dog's profile, the picture link no longer works.
+I can't figure out why.
+The image link is exactly the same and both files are in the same folder.